Reference: Subject: Logic

 The Logics form a gradient scale of association of facts necessary to understand and resolve any problem.
 They can be used to predict behavior and clarify the entire field of thought.
 The Logics are a method of thinking and could be called ‘how to think.’
 In fact, the basic common denominators of all education can be found in the Logics.

-The basis of logic is the ONENESS of reality.
-In other words, logic is determined by the continuity, consistency and harmony of reality.
-Any discontinuity, inconsistency or disharmony is considered an anomaly and illogical.
+The goal of logic is to establish the ONENESS of reality.
+In other words, logic brings about harmony, consistency and continuity of reality.
+Any disharmony, inconsistency or discontinuity is considered an anomaly and illogical.
 The process of logic involves postulating and making projections to resolve the anomalies.

-The purpose of the mind is to use logic to duplicate reality, and evolve it further.
-The conclusions of the mind must be continuous, consistent and harmonious with reality for its logic to be correct.
+The mind uses logic to observe reality, and evolve it further.
+The conclusions of the mind must be harmonious, consistent and continuous with reality for its logic to be correct.
 The mind focuses on detecting or conceiving anomalies, so that it can resolve them to achieve its purpose.

 In the following comments, the mind is visualized as a matrix of data that is energized by the impulse to evolve.
 These postulates about reality, logic and mind lead to some revisions in Hubbard’s logics.